The Social War: When ancient Rome imploded

 The new republic was called Italia and the city of Corfinium was chosen to be the new capital.
 Italia openly imitated Rome's political structure.

 The allies created their own Senate and made their own coins.
-Instead of bearing the symbol of a wolf, as Roman coins did, these bore the image of a bull (which represented Italia), which was shown to be killing a wolf with its horns.
+Instead of bearing the symbol of a wolf, as Roman coins did, these bore the image of a bull (which represented Italia), which was shown to be goring or killing a wolf with its horns.

 With the birth of a competing empire to rival Rome, this forced the cities all along the Italian peninsula to choose which republic they sided with: to either stay loyal to Rome or join the rebels.